pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 consistent with the pattern for other waders [@myers1983; @conklin2008].
 However, that expectation might yet hold for movement types, with assortative association within or between types in different environmental regimes [@spiegel2017].
-The strength and nature of associations , and then tested using extensive tracking data.
+The strength and nature of associations, and then tested using extensive tracking data.